UGSDW/ugsdw.github.io/about/index.md

 # Our History

-The Union of Grinnell Student Dining Workers was started in the spring of 2016 to represent student workers in the dining hall.
-After the union filed a petition with the National Labor Relations Board in April, an election was held to determine whether workers wanted the union to represent them.
-Employees overwhelmingly chose to be represented by the union, voting in favor by a 91% margin.

-Since then, we've expanded to include all Dining Services workers.
-We've fought for, and won:
+The Union of Grinnell Student Dining Workers was started in the spring of 2016, elected with a 91% margin by employees to represent the student dining workers.
+Since then, we’ve expanded to include all Dining Services workers, made a larger effort to [expand](/together) to all student workers at Grinnell College, and negotiated multiple [contracts](/members/contract)).
+We’ve fought for, and won:

-- An initial 9% wage increase to $9.25 an hour
-- Further increases to $10.00 an hour
-- Bonuses up to $1.25 an hour for experienced student workers
+- Wage increases to $10.00 an hour and bonuses up to $1.25 an hour
 - Just cause employment and a grievance procedure
 - Paid rest breaks
 - Equal pay for local high school students
+- Pay for missed shifts due to college enforced quarantines during the COVID-19 pandemic

+# Get Involved
+Grinnell College relies on student workers to run it.
+In fact, the college wouldn’t exist without students.
+The more students that actively voice their concerns, the more pressure the college will experience to actually meet our demands.
+UGSDW is constantly challenging the college to better represent student interests.
+Get more involved in the decision making processes by becoming a member, joining a Union campaign or leadership position, and keeping up to date on our actions and events by following UGSDW on instagram or facebook.
+Become a member [here](/join), then check your email for updates!

 # Leadership